gwinnem/vue-responsive-grid-layout/README.md

 <br/>

 ### New Features:
+* Prop in GridLayout for distributing GridItem's equally.
 * GridLayout now has slot for GridItem.
 * Prop for displaying grid lines in GridLayout.
 * Prop for setting edit mode in GridLayout.
 Shortcuts the isDraggable and isResizable props.